kuroki-ryota/kuroki-ryota.github.io/_pages/about.md

 # social: true # includes social icons at the bottom of the page
 ---

+Graduate student
-Graduate student at the University of Tokyo.
+Graduate School of Mathematical Sciences, The University of Tokyo, 3-8-1 Komaba, Meguro-ku,
+Tokyo, 153-8914, Japan

 Name in Japanese: 黒木 亮汰